Jianpingc7226/sep11-freedom-project/entries/entry04.md

 ## Sources

 <p>During this week, I start to try out the code I see before in the video.
 I successfully set up my firebase with the help of the Video [Getting Started with Firebase on the Web](https://www.youtube.com/watch?v=k1D0_wFlXgo) and the help of other friends on Slack.
-And so I followed the video [Firebase - Ultimate Beginner’s Guide](https://www.youtube.com/watch?v=9kRgVxULbag) and learned how to use the firebase authentication to let the user login.</p>
+And so I followed the video [Firebase - Ultimate Beginner's Guide](https://www.youtube.com/watch?v=9kRgVxULbag) and learned how to use the firebase authentication to let the user login.</p>

 <hr>